RohanDebroy/Greenify4Magisk/README.md

 <h1 align="center">Greenify4Magisk</h1>

+> **Warning** </br>
+> This module has been updated with the latest MMT-Extended template and greenify app.
+These updates are available in a distinct branch named `template-update`.
+> I haven't had the time to properly test it.
+So use at your own risk.

 ## Module Explanation:
 A very simple module just to make Greenify work as a rom-integrated (privileged) app systemlessly (also known as Boost Mode), so you'll achieve the best hibernating performance it could give, and faster than using the root option only.
 It'll simply inject a folder with the apk into the path: /system/priv-app.
 If it shows Privileged at the app settings, then you're good.